DougInAMug/dougwebb.site/src/posts/custom-is-consent/2022-12-16_CustomIsConsent.md

 I've made a U-turn—with caveats.

 Customs are perhaps the freest expression of self-organization.
-Like the stigmergy of ants, who in following the pheremone trail laid by previous ants, form orderly lines towards desirable destinations.
+Like the stigmergy of ants, who in following the pheromone trail laid by previous ants, form orderly lines towards desirable destinations.
 Or like those well-used yet unpaved paths through parks: we don't know who starts them, but in following we contribute.

 <figure>
 	<img src="img/antline.jpg" alt="A mass of ants, walking in a broad line together.">